 Fact: By choosing not to tan, you reduce your risk of getting skin cancer

 Using tanning beds before age 20 can increase your chances of developing melanoma by 47%, and the risk increases with each use.4

 Getting enough vitamin D from tanning beds isn’t possible.
 You may have heard that your body makes a lot of vitamin D when you use a tanning bed.
 It doesn’t.
 The bulbs used in tanning beds emit mostly UVA light; however, your body needs UVB light to make vitamin D.

 Becoming addicted to tanning is a real risk.
-Growing evidence indicates that tanning can be addictive.
-About 20% of 18- to 30-year-old white women who use indoor tanning show signs of addiction.3 They find it hard to stop tanning.
+Evidence indicates that tanning can be addictive.
+Some people find it hard to stop tanning.
 When they don’t get a steady dose of UV rays, they feel fidgety or depressed.

 Tanning (indoors or outside) can make stretch marks more noticeable.
 The best way to hide stretch marks is with a self-tanner.

 Giving customers “false and misleading information” has been a common practice at tanning salons.
 A study run by the U.S. House of Representatives’ Committee on Energy and Commerce made a startling discovery.

 During this study, staff at tanning salons were asked questions about the risks of indoor tanning.
 Investigators found that 90% of staff at tanning salons said indoor tanning is not a health risk for a fair-skinned teenage girl.5 Many staff at tanning salons even said that tanning has health benefits.6

 This led the U.S. House of Representatives to report, “The vast majority of tanning salons contacted by Committee investigators provided false information about the serious risks of indoor tanning and made specious claims about the health benefits that indoor tanning provides.”7